What "natural” ingredients really mean.

 Examples include:

-Cocoyl glucoside – a mild, biodegradable surfactant made by combining coconut fatty acids with plant sugars.
+Cocoyl glucoside, a mild, biodegradable surfactant created from coconut fatty acids and plant sugars

-These refinements make ingredients safer, more consistent, and less likely to degrade or cause irritation.
+These refinements make ingredients more stable, safer in formulation, and less likely to cause irritation.

 What “nature-identical” means

-A nature-identical ingredient is laboratory-made but chemically identical to a molecule found in nature.
-It provides the same biological benefit - without the ecological cost of harvesting or the instability of raw extracts.
-A prime example is niacinamide (Vitamin B3).
-While it can occur in plants, synthesised niacinamide ensures consistent purity and potency.
-In clinical research, niacinamide has been shown to strengthen the skin barrier, enhance hydration, and reduce inflammation without irritation [3].
+A nature-identical ingredient is created in a laboratory but is chemically identical to a molecule found in nature.
+It delivers the same biological benefit without the environmental cost of large-scale harvesting or the variability of raw extracts.

 Sustainability through science